VitalyImaven/AutoThink/PROJECT_SUMMARY.md

 # Project Summary: AI Smart Autofill Web Assistant

-## ✅ Implementation Status: COMPLETE
+## ✅ Implementation Status: COMPLETE + GPT-5 MIGRATED

-All components have been successfully implemented according to the specification.
+All components have been successfully implemented and migrated to GPT-5 (v2.0.0).

 ## 📦 Project Structure